SenyaoFeng/Feng.github.io/_pages/about.md

 * Remote Sening and Geographic Information System
 * Land Use/Land Cover Change Monitoring
 * Ecological Assessment Based on Remote Sensing
 * Satellite-Based Vegetation Inversion

 ## Selected Journal Publications
 Feng, S., et al., (2023).
 Drought monitoring and drought risk assessment of alpine grasslands on the Tibetan Plateau under climate change.
 Ready to Submit.
-In preparation for submission to *AGRICULTURE ECOSYSTEMS & ENVIRONMENT*.
+In preparation for submission to *Agricultural Ecosystems and Environment*.

 Feng, S., et al., (2023).
 A Comprehensive Ecological Risk Assessment Framework for Grasslands--A Case Study of Gannan Prefecture, Northeastern Tibetan Plateau.
 Ready to Submit.
-In preparation for submission to *JOURNAL OF CLEANER PRODUCTION*.
+In preparation for submission to *Journal of Cleaner Production*.

 Feng, S., et al., (2022).
 Land Use/Land Cover Mapping Based on GEE for the Monitoring of Changes in Ecosystem Types in the Upper Yellow River Basin over the Tibetan Plateau *Remote Sensing*, 14(21), 5361. [link](https://www.mdpi.com/2072-4292/14/21/5361))